MA Luxury Brand Management (with Advanced Practice)

 London Cost of Living Bursary

-Eligible international students will receive an automatic bursary for £1,334, covering one month’s living costs in London*, applied at the Conditional Offer as a fee discount.
-This bursary is effective for intakes in May 2024, September 2024, January 2025 and May 2025.
+Eligible international students will receive an automatic bursary for £1,334, applied at the Conditional Offer as a fee discount.
+This bursary is effective for intakes in May 2025, September 2025, January 2026 and May 2026.
 This offer excludes Pre-sessional English, standalone Graduate Certificate programmes and sponsored applicants.

 If you receive this bursary, you may still be eligible for additional bursaries and scholarships, these will be confirmed at the Unconditional Offer stage.
 Full maintenance costs still need to be evidenced when applying for your visa.